datcit/guides/pve_alerting/readme.md

 ## Step N
 <details>
 <summary>Option A</summary>
 Change the finger information for the `root` user.

+### Option A Step 1
 Run the command below being shore to change `DATC.IT Guide` to a name sutiable to your needs.

 ```bash